Psalms 8 · Psalms · Updated April 25, 2026

 Summary

-Psalm 8 is a hymn attributed to David, reflecting on the majesty of God and humanity's place in creation.
-It begins with David praising God, acknowledging the excellence of God's name across the earth and the glory set above the heavens (8:1).
-The psalm sets the stage by highlighting the grandeur of the natural world, which serves as a backdrop for David's meditation on human significance.
+Psalm 8 is a hymn attributed to David, reflecting on the majesty of God and humanity's place in Creation.
+David begins by praising God, acknowledging the excellence of God's name across the earth and the glory set above the heavens (8:1).
+The psalm sets the stage by describing the grandeur of the natural world, which serves as a backdrop for David's meditation on human significance.

 David contemplates the vastness of the heavens, describing them as the work of God's fingers, including the moon and stars (8:3).
-Amid this grand creation, he questions the place of humanity, asking why God is mindful of man and cares for the son of man (8:4).
-He notes that humans are made a little lower than the angels and are crowned with glory and honor (8:5).
+Amid this grand Creation, he questions the place of humanity, asking why God is mindful of man and cares for the son of man (8:4).
+Humans are made a little lower than the angels and are crowned with glory and honor (8:5).
 God has given humans dominion over His creation, placing all things under their feet, including animals, birds, and sea creatures (8:6-8).

 Chiastic structure